 Lac-La-Hache-Area-Ocp Frequently Asked Questions

 What’s happening with the Lac La Hache Area OCP?

 In January 2016, the Cariboo Regional District (CRD) launched a project to update the Lac La Hache Area Official Community Plan (OCP).

 An OCP is a regulatory document that provides policies on a broad range of topics including the environment, housing, parks and infrastructure.
 OCPs designate land for specific purposes, like commercial/retail uses, residential areas, and parks and establish policy for land use and development in general.
 They are one of the most important planning documents for a community.

 Originally adopted in 1997, the OCP needs updating to better reflect current community issues and priorities.

 What’s the process?

-OCP updates are community-driven processes.
-We are working to engage residents, business owners, property owners and other stakeholders.
-A volunteer Advisory Committee of area residents, business owners and the Electoral Area Director has been set up to help review materials, provide input on the Draft OCP, and to help keep their neighbours, friends and colleagues up-to-date on the project and collect their input.
+OCP updates are community driven processes.
+Throughout the OCP review, the CRD has been engaging with residents, business owners, property owners and other stakeholders.
+A volunteer Advisory Group of area residents has been set up to help review materials and provide input on the Draft OCP.

 How to be involved?